 He has taught music at all educational levels and in formats from the experiential to the formal, has been an Artist in Residence at many schools, and a foundation Teaching Artist for the Victorian Arts Centre's Winterarts program.
 He was from 1991-1999 a Lecturer in Composition, Percussion and Performance-Related Studies at the Victorian College of the Arts School of Music, Melbourne.

 Other areas of work have included vocal study and performance, conducting, adjudicating, concert direction, and music journalism.
 1994 and 1995 were spent in the UK and Europe, where he was involved in music typography, harmonic chant, and flamenco.

-In 2000 he returned to London, where he currently teaches Musicianship, Orchestration, Songwriting and Conducting at Morley College, and has taught Composition at Birkbeck College.
-He also works in publishing and CD production for Cala Records.
+In 2000 he returned to London, where he taught Orchestration, Composition, Musicianship and Conducting at Morley College, and Composition at Birkbeck College.
+He also worked in music publishing and CD production for Cala Records.

-His works are published in the USA by Studio 4 Productions (now Mostly Marimba) and Shawnee Press (percussion), and in the UK by Warwick Music (brass), Salvi Music (harp), Southern Percussion and Cala Music Publishing.
+His works are published in the USA by Studio 4 Productions (now Mostly Marimba) (percussion), and in the UK by Warwick Music (brass), Salvi Music (harp), Southern Percussion and Cala Music Publishing.
 He attained his PhD in composition from Goldsmith’s College, London, in March 2013.

 He now lives in Sheffield, where he continues his compositional and arranging activities.